Registered partnership

 There are several differences between marriage and registered partnership:

-• When you get married, you say ‘I do.’
-This is not mandatory during a registered partnership ceremony.
+- When you get married, you say ‘I do.’
+This is not mandatory during a partnership registration ceremony.

-• If you do not have juvenile children, it is possible to dissolve a registered partnership without going to court.
-Married couples are required to go to court to dissolve a marriage.
+- If you do not have minor children, it is possible to dissolve a registered partnership without going to court.
+Married couples must always apply to the court to dissolve a marriage.

-• Legal separation is not available to couples who are registered partners.
+- Legal separation is not available to couples who are registered partners.
 It is available to married couples.
+It is available to married couples, however.